Randl/skypeopensource2/README.md

 Microsoft-Skype do something very weird with contact-list event servers.
 Like disable it for all users.
 I try to login using latests 7.27.66.101 skype version for windows with empty profile and dont get back my contact list at all.
 Hm...
 But, anyway, its okay.
-This is format for contact-list file used in my app, just put it in same dir and add yours skypeusers manually:
+This is format for contact list file (contacts.txt) used in my app, just put it in same dir and add yours skypeusers manually:

 u/skypeuser1